Tjerkienator/marclou-first-said/context/features/completed/4-tweet-unique-words.md

 Acceptance Criteria:

 - Retrieve the next untweeted word from MongoDB.
+- the word should be the "oldest" untweeted word.
 - Authenticate and connect to Twitter API using Tweepy.
 - Post the word as a standalone tweet.
 - Update the MongoDB record to set tweeted: true.